 7.5 hours of battery life.
 Extremely thin design.
 Affordable.
-Large and clear 15.6” HD screen.
+Large and clear 15.6-inch HD screen.
 Backlit keyboard.
 Surprisingly good speakers.
 Large trackpad with fingerprint reader.

 This model doesn’t feature a memory card slot or USB-C connectivity.

 Affordable.
 Sports laptop and tablet modes.
-11” HD touchscreen.
+11-inch HD touchscreen.
 Includes 3 USB ports and HDMI connection.
 Compact design.
 Best for web-based apps and programs.

 With little over 5 hours per charge, its battery life is on the short side.

 Affordable.
-Bright 11.6” HD display.
-Less than 3 lb.
+Bright 15.6-inch HD display.
+Less than 3 pounds.
 Impressive 8 hours of battery life.
 Range of convenient connectivity options.
 Slim design.
 Great travel PC.

 Does not sport a touchscreen.